-Why is the council introducing these Article 4 directions?
+Why has the council introduced these Article 4 directions?

 The Council is responsible for the effective planning of the area and with almost 80% of the borough designated as Green Belt, we want to maintain a balance between housing and employment within our built up areas.
 We also want to ensure that new homes are delivered in the most appropriate locations.